Charmaine Soh: Career

 In October 2019, she was included in the Singaporean squad for the 2019 M1 Nations Cup and was retained as the captain of the team for the tournament.
 She was part of the national team which emerged as runners-up to Namibia in the final.

+On 24 August 2021, World Netball announced that Charmaine was its official Ambassador for the Asia Region.

+On 28 October 2023, Charmaine played her last game for Singapore, in a 59–56 win over Papua New Guinea, winning her first and only Nations Cup gold medal.